-9.03 VILLAGE MULTI FAMILY (VMF)
+8.03 VILLAGE MULTI FAMILY (VMF)

-- a) Purpose. - To provide for larger, denser multi-unit developments, which include apartment complexes, condominiums, triplexes, and townhomes. - To allow for a broad spectrum of housing choices including senior housing options to accommodate the aging population. - To create walkability within these developments and create pedestrian connections to adjacent areas. - b) Target Areas.
+- To provide for larger, denser multi-unit developments, which include apartment complexes, condominiums, triplexes, and townhomes. - To allow for a broad spectrum of housing choices including senior housing options to accommodate the aging population. - To create walkability within these developments and create pedestrian connections to adjacent areas.